+about 2 percent of manu

-Σ ijís s All systems are green.
-I snapped off about 2 percent of manual (fuel) one time by hitting RSCS.
-It was double authority.
+about 2 percent or mand ual (fuel) one time

+by hitting RSCS.
+It wa is double authority.

 It was my boo-boo.
-It was just one pitch down motion.
+It was just one pitch

+down motion.

 02 25 34 CC Roger.
 Understand and stand by.
 02 25 37 P Okay, I would like to go ahead with my night yaw check on fly-by-wire low.
 02 25 42 CC Roger.
-We 11 stand by.
+We'll stand by.
 02 25 44 P Okay.
+Now I'm using the moon which is to

-Now I'm using the moon which is to the left of me, and it's a real good fix for it.
+Okay.
+Now I'm using the moon which is the left of me, and it's a real good fix for it.
 I'm just gonna go ahead and cover up the attitude indicator and you can watch the yaw.
 I'm going to gyros free, trying to select to fly-by-wire low at this time.
 I'm gonna put the moon in the center of the window first and holding roll and pitch and then put the moon back where it belongs.
 The moon is approaching the center of the window at this point.
 Okay, I'm gonna stop it there, and we'll put the roll control in to get that balanced out.
 Okay, at this point, I will get 0 roll.
 I have overshot the moon and am picking up the planet Mercury which is nice and bright, and that's a little bit far to the right.
 Now take a check off and we'll see how many degrees we've got here in yaw.
 About 20, which is enough for a quantitative check.
 We'll bring her back now.
 And I have to go ahead with slight roll motion each time I do this.
 This is to track the horizon naturally.

 02 27 06 CC Roger.
 Understand.

-Okay, we're coming to the right as you may be able to see, and we're coming around very well.
+02 27 11 P Okay, we're coming to the right as you may be able to see, and we're coming around very well.
 I still have to correct my roll out.
 Coming up on yaw attitude very shortly here.
-I ${\rm ^{6}m}$
+I'm